Food and Drink in Guatemala

 Guatemala produces some of the world’s best coffee, but coincidentally it isn’t offered on a widespread scale.
 Even so, you can find a good cup of coffee in Cobán, Antigua, Guatemala City, and other popular tourist destinations.

 Guatemala grows a variety of fruit, and fruit smoothies called licuados are tasty and easy to find.
-There are all manner of flavor available, but make sure that your smoothie is made with purified water and try to choose fruit that requires peeling (so as to not get sick).
+There are all manner of flavor available, but make sure that your smoothie is made with purified water and try to choose fruit that requires peeling (so as not to get sick).
 Freshly squeezed orange juice is also offered and is ridiculously refreshing.

 In terms of alcoholic beverages, Zacapa Centario is rum made in the eastern regions of Guatemala.
 It has won international awards and makes a great gift for friends or family back home.
 In more remote areas, you might be able to find local moonshine, which is known as aguardiente or guaro.